Skip to content

 Getting to Verona by plane

-If you are flying into Verona you will arrive at the Verona Villafranca Airport, also known as Valerio Catullo Airport, which is about 10 km (around 6 miles) out of the city.
+The Verona Villafranca Airport, also known as Valerio Catullo Airport, is about 10 km (around 6 miles) out of the city.

 Getting to Verona by train

 The main train station in Verona is Verona Porta Nuova, but there is also a second one called Verona Porta Vescovo.
-The Porta Nuova station is located to the west of Verona.
+The Porta Nuova station is closest to the center.

 Getting to Verona by car